anthem-ai/kubernetes-state-checker/README.md

 kubernetes-state-checker:
 - type: doesServicePortExist
-  name: Does microservice 1 have a kubernetes service with port 5000 exposed
+  name: Does hos-core-authentication have a kubernetes service with port 20004 exposed
-  description: This checks if microservice 1 has a Kubernetes service with port 5000 exposed
+  description: This checks if hos-core-authentication has a Kubernetes service with port 20004 exposed
   namespace: app
   # Input values for this specific check
   values:
-    serviceName: microservice-1
+    serviceName: hos-core-authentication
-    port: 5000
+    port: 20004
 ```

 It will ignore all sections and just use the information in the `kubernetes-state-checker` section.